Hotel Le Canberra – Quietly chic stay with four-star comfort in central Cannes.

 - Rue d’Antibes – Second only to La Croisette as a shopping destination, elegant Rue d’Antibes mingles designer boutiques with more accessible fashion.
 It’s also home to Ladurée, famous for its macarons, and l’Occitane, a cosmetics chain that was born in Provence.
 Outside the hotel door.

 - Déclic Dépôt – Every town needs a great thrift store.
 This one is very Cannes, specializing in designer clothes and accessories for women from recent seasons.
-You can now choose to pick up a Prada or Armani bargain via its online shop, Bingo Fashion.
+You can now choose to pick up a Prada or Armani bargain via its online shop.
 (0.1 mile).

 - Boulevard de la Croisette – Iconic La Croisette is home to the most high-end designer fashion in Cannes, and plenty of it.
 You can stroll from end-to-end of the long beachfront boulevard, taking in famous names from Chanel to Valentino.
 Check out less familiar boutiques such as Paule Ka for dresses and Le Shop 17 for designer jeans.
 (0.2 mile).